Feleti Teo: Career

-Teo was the first Tuvaluan to serve as the Attorney General of Tuvalu and Head of Legal and Judicial Services of Tuvalu From 1991 to 2000.
-His predecessors were expatriates John Wilson, Neil Davidson, Beith Atkinson and David Ballantyne respectively (1978-1991).
+Teo was the first Tuvaluan to serve as the Attorney General of Tuvalu and Head of Legal and Judicial Services of Tuvalu from 1991 to 2000.
+His predecessors were expatriates John Wilson, Neil Davidson, Beith Atkinson and David Ballantyne respectively (1978–1991).
 During Teo's tenure, Cameron Dick served as the Acting Attorney General of Tuvalu from 1995 to 1996 while Teo undertook postgraduate studies at the Australian National University in Canberra.
 Iakoba Italeli succeeded Teo as the Attorney General of Tuvalu in 2002.

 From 2000 to 2006, he was Director General of the Pacific Islands Forum Fisheries Agency (FFA), based in Honiara, Solomon Islands.
-From 2007 to 2013 he served as Deputy Secretary General of the Pacific Islands Forum (PIF), headquartered in Fiji.
-During this period he was also acting Secretary General of the Pacific Islands Forum (2008), due to the illness and subsequent death of its Secretary General, Greg Urwin of Australia.
+From 2007 to 2013 he served as Deputy Secretary General of the Pacific Islands Forum Secretariat (PIFS), headquartered in Fiji.
+After the illness and subsequent death of Security General Greg Urwin of Australia in 2008, he served as the acting Secretary General of the Pacific Islands Forum until Tuiloma Neroni Slade was appointed later that year.

 In 2014, Teo was appointed interim secretary general for the newly established regional organisation, the Pacific Islands Development Forum (PIDF), which he held until his appointment to the WCPFC.
-(The other two nominees for secretary general were Wilkie Rasmussen, the foreign minister of the Cook Islands, and Tuiloma Neroni Slade, the former attorney general of Samoa and former justice of the International Criminal Court.
-Ultimately, Slade was chosen as the next secretary general at the Pacific Islands Forum meeting in Niue, while Teo was appointed to head the WCPFC Secretariat as executive director in December 2014.
+Teo was appointed to head the WCPFC Secretariat as executive director in December 2014.

 Teo was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to government.